Halfway Houses in Miami-Dade County, FL

 What are halfway houses and sober living homes in Miami-Dade County?

 Halfway houses, also known as sober living homes, are transitional residences in Miami-Dade County designed to support individuals in early recovery from substance abuse or addiction.
-These homes provide a structured and sober environment where residents can continue building life skills and maintaining their sobriety while transitioning back into independent living.
+These homes can provide a structured and sober environment where residents can continue building life skills and maintaining their sobriety while transitioning back into independent living.

 How do halfway houses work in Miami-Dade County?